dirkpetersen/our-chat/README.md

 LDAP_FULL_NAME=displayName
 ```

+They should be pretty self explanatory, for example `LDAP_LOGIN_USES_USERNAME` means that you can login with your username instead of typing your entire email address.
+The LDAP_SEARCH_FILTER is a bit of a crutch that we use to restrict LibreChat to members of an AD/LDAP security group.
+The filter was not intended for authorization and if a new user is not member of that group, they will be a 401 error (AuthN) instead of 403 (AuthZ).
+This can be a bit confusing.
+On some LDAP systems the LDAP_BIND_DN can be the email address (aka service principal) of the service accout, e.g. `myserviceaccount@domain.edu` but it is safest to use the DN (distinguished name).

 After you have configured all these 7 settings, please use the LDAP test script to verify these settings, you might have to change the user id of `testuser`

 ```
 ~/our-chat/test/ldap-test.py